kg-construct/BURP/src/test/resources/rml-fnml-grel/README.md

 - [ ] sum(a)
 - [ ] join(a, sep)
 - [ ] uniques(a)
-- [ ] As of OpenRefine 3.4.1, uniques() reorders the array items it returns; in 3.4 beta 644 and onwards, it preserves the original order (in this case, [ "al", "Joe", "Bob", "Al" ]).

 ## Date functions
 - [ ] now()